-How To Prepare For A Binge
+How to Prepare for a Binge

-From old favorites to Emmy-winning originals, Netflix's massive TV library is growing every week.
+Lifetime movies with new ones every week are great but don’t forget about Netflix’s wide array of television content.
+From old favorites to Emmy-winning originals, Netflix’s massive TV library is growing every week.
 The one area where TV on Netflix is the most different is that just like with movies, you set your own schedule.
 That means you can watch as many episodes of your favorite show as you want every day.
-And that means it's time for everyone's favorite part of Netflix - the Binge.
-Your favorite show's new season just dropped?
-Strap in and get ready to binge, but first, you should make sure you're prepared.
+And that means it’s time for everyone’s favorite part of Netflix – the Binge.
+Your favorite show’s new season just dropped?
+Strap in and get ready to binge, but first, you should make sure you’re prepared.

 Before your next Netflix binge, make sure you have the essentials:

-10 Movies And TV Shows To Lookout For
+10 Movies and TV Shows to Lookout For

 Netflix is ramping up productions and is expected to drop over $10 billion worth of new content over the next two years.
 When Lifetime movies, Hollywood blockbusters, and old TV favorites run out, there’ll always be something new and exciting just around the corner.
 Below, we’ll profile ten of the biggest up-and-coming Netflix original TV and movies coming to your Netflix account in 2018, 2019, and 2020.